yilinyang7/fairseq_multi_fix/README.md

 ```

 ## Baseline model
-To replicate our results, we train our model on 8 V100 gpus with 16 gradient accumulation steps to simulate training on 128 V100 gpus:
+To replicate our results, we train our model on 8 V100 gpus with 16 gradient accumulation steps to simulate the training on 128 V100 gpus:
 ```bash
 python train.py $DATA_DIR --arch transformer_vaswani_wmt_en_de_big \
     --encoder-normalize-before --decoder-normalize-before --layernorm-embedding \